camusicjunkie/PowerLFM/docs/Get-LFMArtistTopTag.md

 PS C:\> Get-LFMArtistTopTag -Artist Deftones
 ```

-This will get the top Deftones tags, ordered by popularity.
+This will get the top tags for the artist Deftones.

 ## PARAMETERS